Vincent Massey Secondary School

 Vincent Massey Secondary School, commonly known as Massey, is a public high school located in the South Windsor neighbourhood in Windsor, Ontario, Canada.
 The school is under the jurisdiction of the Greater Essex County District School Board, one of the four school boards in Windsor–Essex.
 The school was named after Vincent Massey, the first Canadian-born Governor General of Canada.
 Currently, the school has a population of over 2000 students.

-The school offers both semestered and full year courses, in a blended system called Moduflex.
+The school offers both semestered courses.
 It is notable within Windsor for offering the enriched program.

 History

 The school was opened in the fall of 1960 under the name of Vincent Massey Collegiate Institute.
 The school was opened under the direction of the Windsor Suburban High School Board and the Windsor Board of Education.

 During the late 1960s and the early 1970s, Morris the Mustang, the school's mascot, would be paraded around South Windsor's Norfolk Street to celebrate the commencement of the football season.

 In 1984, Vincent Massey became a magnet school for its enrichment programs in Mathematics, Science, English and French.

 By the 1980s, the demographics of South Windsor changed greatly and the baby boom population had moved on, leaving Massey with approximately 800 students.
 In September 1986, most students from Centennial Secondary School relocated to Vincent Massey after Centennial was chosen to be closed due to dwindling enrollment in both schools.
 Vincent Massey added Orange to its school colours in honour of Centennial, whose school colours were Black and Orange.
 Their sports teams were also known as the Mustangs.

 In 1998, Vincent Massey became a part of the Greater Essex County District School Board after the amalgamation of the Windsor Board of Education and the Essex County Board of Education.

 In 2000, Vincent Massey welcomed students from W. D. Lowe High School after it closed down in June of that year.
 From 2001 to 2006, Vincent Massey also admitted Grade 7 and 8 students within their own area of the school named Massey Elementary.